TX-2/TX-2.github.io/documentation.md

 ### TX-2 Technical Manual

-Also known as Linconln Manual No. 44.
+Also known as Lincoln Manual No. 44.
 This was a three-volume work; I have not yet found a copy of Volume 1.
 I believe one exists in the Lincoln Lab archive.